Path (album)

-Path is the second studio album by American musician Kraus, released on March 9, 2018, through Terrible Records.
+Path is the second studio album by the American musician Kraus, released on March 9, 2018, through Terrible Records.
 Preceded by singles "Reach" and "Bum", Path follows Kraus's debut End Tomorrow on the same label.
 A shoegaze album, reviewers noted the album's influence from 1990s alternative rock, evoking a vibe akin to My Bloody Valentine.
 Path was described as "intriguing" by Pitchfork and "gorgeous" by Revolver.

 Background and release

 Kraus started working on his debut studio album, End Tomorrow, in early 2016.
 After finishing it, he emailed several labels and music writers.
 Brian Justie from Terrible Records agreed to release the album.
 End Tomorrow was released through the label on September 9, 2016.
 An interview published in January 2017 by Pitchfork noted that, while Kraus was "in no rush to release a new record", he had a playlist titled "Album 2" containing work-in-progress songs.
 According to Quinn Moreland, these sketches "contain[ed] more of the ambitious instrumentation and ambiguous yet heartfelt songwriting [that was] becoming his signature".
 Path was preceded by two singles: "Reach" on February 7, 2018, and "Bum" on February 28.
 Path was released on March 9.
 A music video for "Bum", which Fred Pessaro of Revolver described as colorful, was released on June 6.